Serving Every Symbol: All-Symbol PIR and Batch Codes: The Length of ASP and ASB Codes

 for all $i \in \{2,\dots,k+1\}$.
 Thus, we may recover $\bfe_1$ using \(\lfloor t/2 \rfloor\) size-one recovery sets and \(t_{k+1} - \lfloor t/2 \rfloor\) recovery sets formed from the remaining columns.
 Note that we can prove the above statement in an analogous way in the case where $t_i > \lceil\frac{t}{2}\rceil$ for any $i \in \{2,\dots,k\}$.
 We conclude that $G$ satisfies the $t$-all-symbol batch condition, and this finishes the proof. \end{proof}

 From the proof of Proposition~\ref{prop:lbub} we observe the following refinement of the lower bound.

 \begin{corollary} Let $\mathcal{C} \subseteq \F_q^n$ be a code of dimension $k$ that satisfies the $t$-all-symbol PIR property.
-If the generator matrix $G$ of $\mC$ has $\gamma$ distinct columns, then In particular, if the generator of $\mathcal{C}$ has all distinct columns, or equivalently, $d^\perp \ge 3$, then $2t-1 \le n$. \end{corollary}
+If the generator matrix $G$ of $\mC$ has $\gamma$ distinct columns, then In particular, if the generator of $\mathcal{C}$ has all distinct columns, or equivalently $d^\perp \ge 3$, then $2t-1 \le n$. \end{corollary}

 Observe that when $k$ is large compared to $t$, the bound $t + k - 1$ is tighter than $\lceil {2(k+1)t}/{(k+2)}\rceil$.
-Conversely, for small values of $k$, the latter bound is superior.
+Conversely, for small values of $k$, the latter bound performs better.
 In particular, by setting $k=2$ in Proposition~\ref{prop:lbub}, the lower and upper bounds coincide, yielding the following corollary.

 \begin{corollary} It holds that $ASP(2,t,q) = ASB(2,t,q) = t+\left\lceil\frac{t}{2}\right\rceil.$ \end{corollary}

 Note that for $q = 2$, the result in Corollary~\ref{prop:k=2} follows directly from Lemma~\ref{lem:k=2,q=2} and Proposition~\ref{prop:first}.